zeek/zeek/script-reference/types.rst

     The "bool" type supports the following operators: equality/inequality (``==``, ``!=``), logical and/or (``&&``, ``||``), logical
-    negation (``!``), and absolute value (where ``|T|`` is 1, and ``|F|`` is 0, and in both cases the result type is :bro:type:`count`).
+    negation (``!``), and absolute value (where ``|T|`` is 1, and ``|F|`` is 0, and in both cases the result type is :zeek:type:`count`).

-.. bro:type:: int
+.. zeek:type:: int

     A numeric type representing a 64-bit signed integer.
 An "int" constant is a string of digits preceded by a "+" or "-" sign, e.g.